Sample Storage PCB: Compliant Design Ensuring Medical Sample Integrity and Traceability

 3. Risk Control

-4. Evaluation of Overall Residual Risk
+4. Overall Residual Risk Evaluation

 (Is the overall risk acceptable?)